kubernetes/enhancements/keps/sig-etcd/5966-etcd-range-stream/README.md

 - gate on + etcd 3.6 or older: falls back to unary `Range`.
 - gate off + any etcd version: uses unary `Range`.

-kube-apiserver caches the result of feature discovery rather than probing `RangeStream` on every list.
-The cache is refreshed periodically so an etcd upgrade is picked up without a kube-apiserver restart.
+We will reuse kube-apiserver's existing `storage.FeatureSupportChecker` to cache the feature result and avoid calling the streaming endpoint repeatedly when running against an older etcd version.
+The checker probes etcd periodically, so an etcd upgrade from 3.6 to 3.7 is picked up by a running kube-apiserver without a restart.
+If the cached response is incorrect (eg: cluster downgrade), the `Unimplemented` fallback will still fall back to `Range`.

 For HA kube-apiserver during a rolling upgrade, each apiserver negotiates with etcd on its own.
 An apiserver on the old version uses unary `Range` and one on the new version uses `RangeStream` when available.
 Watch cache state is per-apiserver, so they don't interact.
 For an etcd cluster rolling upgrade, requests may land on different members during the transition.
-Once a `RangeStream` call fails, kube-apiserver falls back to unary `Range` until the next feature-discovery refresh, then picks up RangeStream when every member supports it.
+Once a `RangeStream` call fails, kube-apiserver falls back to unary `Range`.
 For an etcd downgrade after kube-apiserver has started using RangeStream, the fallback is always live.
 The next call returns `Unimplemented` and kube-apiserver reverts to unary `Range`.
 Nothing on the apiserver side needs to be migrated.

 ## Production Readiness Review Questionnaire